 Perhaps you've heard of the White Temple in Thailand?
 Or maybe you're just looking for awesome places to go during your trip to this magical country?
 Either way, we recommend spending a couple of days exploring Chiang Rai!

 Interested in spending a semester volunteering in Thailand?
 International Language Programs is a non-profit organization that sends volunteers to teach English part-time in countries all over the world.
 Lucky for you, Thailand is one of them!
-As a teacher, you'll have lots of free time to take awesome vacations like this one!
+As a volunteer English teacher, you'll have lots of free time to take awesome vacations around Thailand, like visiting Chiang Rai!

 Curious about our Thailand program?